rjuang/flstudio-arturia-keylab-mk2/README.md

 In the instructions, instead of selecting "Mackie Control Universal" select my script `Arturia Keylab mkII DAW (MIDIIN2/MIDIOUT2)` under the scripts column.

-Note that there will be another script called `Arturia Keylab mkII (MIDI)`.
-This is an optional script for enabling Analog Lab.
-You can set `Keylab mkII XX MIDI` to this script.

 ## For Windows ##
 Follow the tips and instructions [here](https://www.arturia.com/faq/keylabessential/keylab-essential-tips-tricks) for setting up the ports correctly.
 These are instructions for Keylab essential but the setup is the same as Keylab mkII.